Conducting Clinical Trials

 Clinical Trials Reporting Program

-The Clinical Trial Reporting Program is a comprehensive database of all NCI-supported clinical trials.
-The database exists to identify gaps in clinical research andduplicative studies, prioritization and enhance patient accrual to trials by making physicians aware of relevant opportunities for participation in clinical trials.
+A comprehensive database of all NCI-supported clinical trials.
+The database exists to identify gaps in clinical research and duplicative studies.
+CTRP helps prioritize and enhance patient accrual to trials by making physicians aware of relevant opportunities for participation in clinical trials.

 Resources for standard terminology used to name and to describe the severity (grade) of adverse events that occur in the treatment of cancer.